marrus-sh/KibaenKeyboard/README.md

 This repository contains a handwritten macOS Keyboard Bundle for the input of English text, with support for a wide variety of special characters and diacritics.

 ## Installation

 01. Clone this repository, or download it as a ZIP and unzip its contents.

 02. In Finder, click `Go > Go to Folder…` and type `~/Library`, then press Return to navigate to your user library folder.
+Alternatively, type `/Library` to install the keyboard layout globally (for all users).

 03. Create the `Keyboard Layouts` directory if it doesn't already exist in this location.